ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 8. Click Submit.

 ## Clean Up
-Terminate Elastic Beanstalk, RDS, S3 (might need to delete bucket policy), and EC2 instances.
+Empty and terminate Elastic Beanstalk, RDS, S3 (might need to delete bucket policy), and EC2 instances.

 ## Conclusion
 In this project, we demonstrated how to deploy a high-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk.
 By following these steps, you can create a scalable and reliable WordPress website that can handle high levels of traffic.
 If you have any suggestions on how to improve my code, feel free to message me.